P2UX/ClientLibraries/android/DataSources/MQTT/README.md

 ### Add P2UX MQTTDataSource code
 The last step is to add the P2UX MQTTDataSource code into your project.
 In AndroidStudio:

-* Copy entire directory `com` and its contents from this repository into your projects `app/src` folder.
+* Copy entire directory `com` and its contents from this repository into your projects `app/src/main/java` folder.
 (Eventually this will be hosted in a different location) and can be added as a Gradle build dependency.
-* In the `MainActivity.java` file for your project, add the line from the example code below to register the class for the `mqtt` data source type.
-The first parameter to the `registerDataSourceClass` method is the `type` of the data source defined in *Builder*.
+* In the `MainActivity.java` file for your project, add the line from the example code below to setup the use of the `MQTTDataSource` the class for the `MQTT` data source type.
+The `setup()` method takes care of registering the class as the Data Source instance for MQTT.

 ```
 public class MainActivity extends P2UXAppFragmentActivity